All Episodes

 And just for their own amusement.

-But of course the Democrats do.
+But of course, the Democrats do.

 So I come down on the side that this is a tweak.

-Um well, Snerdly, I don't know, Snerdley, who wrote the book?
+Well, Snerdley, Snerley, who wrote the book?

 Who wrote Obama's book?

-I um since he's written about this, and since he's in it he's articulated it on the page, on the printed page of his book.
+Since he's written about this, and since he's articulated it on the page, on the printed page in his book, I think it's just a tweak.

 Or maybe, you know, it's the audience.

-We're here we're we're trying to figure out why would the president of the United States omit the creator when quoting from the Declaration of Independence.
+I know the bottom line of all of this, here we're trying to figure out why would the president of the United States omit their creator when quoting from the Declaration of Independence.

-We're talking about the President of the United States.
+We're talking about the president of the United States.

-We're not talking about a community organization.
+We're not talking about a community organizer.

-We're talking about all of these uh things.
+We're talking about all of these things.

-So this is this is not something that's uh that's common.
+So this is not something that's common.

-This was you know a one-time thing that they're probably I mean, sitting around, I bet you there is a pool inside the White House to see who goes nuts over this first.
+I bet you there is a pool inside the White House to see who goes nuts over this first.

 And I'm trying to win the pool for them.